Ze-Rato/Battleship-TI-BASIC/README.md

 If you want to reset a game you can run *NAVAL1* but if want to continue a game (only works on the attacking and it will initiate on PLAYER1's turn) you will execute *NAVAL2*.

+Also if you have other calculators models (TI 83, TISNPIRE) I would greatly appreciate your feedback!